 Documents Needed for Thai Student Visa Applications

-• Notarized copy of applicant’s birth certificate
+• Copy of the applicant’s birth certificate

 FAQs: Student Visa Applications for Thailand